-Currently three national pastors serve the Confessional Evangelical Lutheran Church of Albania: Agron Mece (pictured middle), Mikel Bishka (pictured right) and Mikel’s son, Nikolla Bishka (pictured left).
+Currently two national pastors serve the Confessional Evangelical Lutheran Church of Albania: Mikel Bishka and Mikel’s son, Nikolla Bishka.
 The Albanian church has two congregations, one in the capital city of Tirana and another in the port city of Durres.
-The three pastors work together to serve the 80 members and reach out with the gospel.
+The two pastors work together to serve the 80 members and reach out with the gospel.

 - Congregations: 2